Find Trade Colleges

 Laramie, WY

-With a ranking of #6, University of Wyoming did quite well on this year’s most popular schools for dental support services students working on their bachelor’s degree.
+University of Wyoming did quite well in this year’s ranking of the most popular places for dental support services students to get a bachelor’s degree.
+It came in at #6 on the list.
 UW is a large public school located in the town of Laramie.

 While working on their Bachelor's Degree, dental support majors at UW accumulate an average of around $10,092 in student debt.

 With a ranking of #7, Pueblo Community College did quite well on this year’s most popular schools for dental support services students working on their bachelor’s degree.
-Located in the midsize city of Pueblo, Pueblo Community College is a public school with a moderately-sized student population.
+Located in the city of Pueblo, Pueblo Community College is a public college with a medium-sized student population.

 Full Dental Support Services at Pueblo Community College Report

-Community College of Denver came in at #8 in this year’s edition of the Most Popular Dental Support Services Bachelor’s Degree Trade Schools in the Rocky Mountains Region ranking.
-CCD is a medium-sized public school located in the city of Denver.
+Community College of Denver landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree dental support services programs.
+CCD is a medium-sized public school located in the large city of Denver.

 Dental Support majors at CCD take out an average of $18,137 in student loans while working on their Bachelor's Degree.